redhat-developer/kestrel-linux-transport/README.md

 # Introduction

 The ASP.NET Core Kestrel webserver has been using libuv as a cross-platform network library.
-It is now possible to replace libuv with another implementation thanks to the `Transport` abstraction.
+It is possible to replace libuv with another implementation thanks to the `Transport` abstraction.

-In this repo we explore creating a Transport for Linux.
+In this repo we explore creating an experimental Transport for Linux.

 # CI